cockroachdb/docs/v22.2/ui-insights-page.md

 {% include {{ page.version.version }}/ui/admin-access.md %}

 {% include_cached new-in.html version="v22.2" %} The **Insights** page exposes problems that CockroachDB has detected in your workloads and schemas.
 The page also offers recommendations to improve the performance of your workloads.
+These are called *insights* in the DB Console.

 The **Insights** page helps you: